 The goal of my research is to explore the macroscopic mechanical behaviors of biological and engineering materials through computational modeling and simulation based on their intrinsic microscopic (or atomistic) details.

-My research interest includes structural and biomedical engineering, computational mechanics, multiscale modeling, biomechanics and numerical methods.
+My research interests include structural and biomedical engineering, computational mechanics, multiscale modeling, biomechanics, and numerical methods.
 I am also interested in the teaching of structural analysis and mechanics, engineering and solid mechanics, mechanics of materials, advanced numerical methods with applications in structural and biomedical engineering.

 Please feel free to browse around and contact me if you have any questions or if you are looking for collaborations.
-You can also follow or find me on ResearchGate, Google Scholar, CityU Scholar and Swansea University website.
+You can also follow or find me on the following platforms/websites – ResearchGate, Google Scholar, Twitter, Publons, and Swansea University Official Page.

 I am currently looking for a PhD student to work on “Multiscale Mechanics of Red Blood Cells”.
 More details can be found here (Closing date: 31 January 2019).
 Now closed.
 Thank you for your interest!